kshuxx/CodePatternsHub/README.md

 ## 🔥 Introduction

-Patterns are the **building blocks of programming**! 🎯 **CodePatternsHub** is a repository that brings together programming patterns from different languages.
-Whether you're interested in Python, Java, C++, or any other language, you'll find a variety of examples that can help enhance your understanding and skills. 💻
+Patterns are the **building blocks of programming**! 🎯 **CodePatternsHub** is a repository that brings together programming patterns from different languages.Starting with Python.
+All patterns are designed to be interactive and take user input, allowing you to see the results change based on your input. 💻

 ## 📂 Patterns Covered